FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 # Documents

-Documents exist independently.
+**Documents** exist independently.
 They can also have different fields

-Dynamic Schema, allows documents to have different information but still be grouped together
+**Dynamic Schema**, allows documents to have different information but still be grouped together

-Document Field order is always persevered except in two cases
+**Document Field order** is always persevered except in two cases
 1. The first field in the document is always the _id
 2. Updates may result in the reordering of fields in the document.